Rustem/lu401exam/README.md

 ![Recursive variance estimation](./src/recursive-variance-estimation.png)

 Here `α` is forgetting factor in range `0 < α < 1` and typically near to 1.

+# ASK modulation

+Modulation is a process of conveying a message e.g. a digital bit stream inside another signal that can be physically transmitted.

+ASK modulation is based on amplitude shift keying and uses a finite number of amplitudes.

+The binary symbol 1 is represented by transmitting a fixed-amplitude carrier wave and fixed frequency for a bit duration of `T` seconds.
+If the signal value is 1 then the carrier signal will be transmitted; otherwise, a signal value of 0 will not be transmitted.

+PSD (Power Spectral Density) helps to determine how the strength of a signal is distributed in the frequency domain, relative to the strengths of other ambient signals.
+E.g. for carrier signal `sin(2π100t)` there will be a peak around frequency of 100 Hz.

+__Advantages:__ simple / inexpensive modulation and demodulation.

+__Disadvantages:__ it is linear and to atmospheric noise, distortion, propagation condition on different routes.
+Thus it requires excessive bandwidth and is therefore wastes power.

+# Common scheme